 Jodie has over 25 years’ pre and post admission experience as a Chartered Accountant.
 She has been part of the KRED team for 6 years and has acted as a director for the past 4 years.
 She has 18 years’ experience working with Kimberley Indigenous Corporations, initially as the founding CEO of KdoubleA, an Aboriginal owned and operated accounting and bookkeeping service in Broome.
 Jodie loves working for KRED because every day is different.
 She says she's constantly learning from the amazing women around her.
 Traditional accounting roles don't offer the same inspiration and challenge as accounting for KRED!

-Executive Assistant to the CEO - Amanda Gregory
+Executive Assistant to the CEO and Legal Secretary - Amanda Gregory

 Amanda's a Karajarri and Yawuru woman who has been with KRED for the last five years.
 She says the best element of her job is getting to work alongside her people, Kimberley Traditional Owners, and empowering Traditional Owners to make decisions and take control of what happens on their land.
 Before she started with KRED, she held positions at Kimberley Renal Services and Broome Regional Aboriginal Medical Service.
 Outside the nine to five, Amanda knows her netball.
 She's part of the Djugun Flames Netball Club and Broome Netball Association.

 Finance Officer - Racheal Albert

 The thing Racheal Albert enjoys most about her job, is getting to meet new and different people from all across the Kimberley.
 Racheal has been part of our team for four and a half years now, and she came to us after working as a book-keeper for Nirrumbuk Aboriginal Corporation.
 A proud Nyul Nyul and Yawuru woman, Racheal is a committee member for the Cable Beach Football Club and is heavily involved with their women's team.